DomySh/ChristmasTree/README.md

 <img src="TerminalTree.png" />
 <br/>

 ### ALLERT!
-This script is activated by ChristmasMagic!
+This script is activated by ChristmasMagic.event!

-ChristmasMagic is active from the first december to 30 december You can active this script only in this dates....
+ChristmasMagic.event is active from the first december to 30 december You can active this script only in this dates....

 ### Make your terminal ready for Christmas!